nndi-oss/pg_reloaded/README.md

 # Absolute path to the logfile, will be created if it does not exist
 log_file: "/path/to/logfile"
 servers:
-  # name - A name to identify the server in the "databases" section
-  #        of the configuration
+  # name - A name to identify the server in the "databases" section of the configuration
   - name: "my-development-server"
-    # port - The host for the database
+    # host - The host for the database
     host: "localhost"
     # port - The port for the database
     port: 5432